 - Pool hours and capacity have been modified and reduced to allow for social distancing.

 - The hotel fitness center is closed to guests due to social distancing concern.

-- Currents Restaurant has reduced hours and modified menus and seating to accommodate for social distancing.
+- Currents Restaurant has reduced hours and modified menus.
+All tables have been separated to accommodate for social distancing.